 The declaration and payment of dividends is at the discretion of the Company's Board of Directors.
-There were no dividends paid on its Common Shares from 2007 to 2010.
-In 2006 there was an eligible taxable dividend in kind of 1.49 fund units of Canfor Pulp Income Fund for every 10 Common Shares of the Company.
-The total dividend consisted of 21,239,537 fund units, after taking into account the payment of cash for fractional units.
+There were no dividends paid on its Common Shares from 2007 to 2011.

 The amount of dividends the Company is permitted to pay under its term loan agreements is determined by reference to consolidated net earnings less certain restricted payments.
-As at September 30, 2010, the Company would be permitted under these agreements to pay up to \$93 million or \$0.65 per share in dividends on its Common Shares.
+As at September 30, 2011, the Company would be permitted under these agreements to pay up to \$140 million or \$0.98 per share in dividends on its Common Shares.
 The agreements do not restrict payment of dividends on Preferred shares or dividends paid in Common Shares of the Company.